 Jim Geduldick does not like to ask for directions.
 He knows where he wants to go, and he'll get there through trial, error, and grit.
 His quest to master all facets of digital video production led him through a long string of companies ranging from his ﬁrm, Visual Collective, through the likes of foreign car manufacturers, engineering software, computer technology, and action cameras.
 With action cameras, Jim's propensity for blending video with next-gen technology was ﬁnally allowed to run free.

 However, swan diving into the uncharted waters of shooting virtual and augmented reality (VR and AR) content didn't mean being stupid and taking unnecessary risks.
 Jim's job had him developing and promoting new ways of developing immersive content.
 That meant cultivating a toolkit suﬃcient for enabling such cutting-edge work.
 Fortunately, his background gave him the knowledge needed to optimize his storage strategies for that exponential leap in data and employ that storage in the reliable, eﬃcient means.

-As Jim continues to push the boundaries of VR and AR cinematography, he anticipates keeping G-Technology at his side.
+As Jim continues to push the boundaries Of Mixed Reality(VR & AR), Virtual Production and traditional production, he anticipates keeping G-Technology at his side.
 "G-Technology drives have been a key component of my career," he says.
 "The product line has grown right along with my knowledge and ability.
-I don't know where I'll be ﬁve years from now, or what kind of crazy visual worlds I'll be capturing, but I'm conﬁdent that G-Technology will still be there delivering the speed and reliability my work requires in any environment.
-G-Technology drives have been a key component of my career."
+I don't know where I'll be ﬁve years from now, or what kind of crazy visual worlds I'll be capturing, but I'm conﬁdent that G-Technology will still be there delivering the speed and reliability my work requires in any environment."

 G-Team members are leaders in their respective fields who use G-Technology products in their day-to-day work lives.
 G-Team members are compensated for their participation.